-Step 2: Pick Your Field of Interest
+Step 1: Choose Your Field of Interest

+Before you search and apply for a paid internship abroad, you must first decide what type of work you want to partake in and what you're qualified for.
 For those interested in agriculture, farming, or the environment, World Wide Opportunities on Organic Farms (WWOOF) offers a great organic farming exchange program.
 In return for volunteer help, WWOOF hosts offer food, accommodation, and opportunities to learn about organic lifestyles.

 If you already have experience studying in or traveling through multiple countries but are now looking for a place to settle down for a while, a local travel agency could be a great place to work.
 Doing a quick search such as “Travel Agencies in Bolivia” will yield a multitude of results.
 Other popular internship fields include health care, journalism, law, and childcare.